Is your Home Hurricane Ready?

-Depending on the age of your mobile home it is possible to either upgrade your home to the 15-C code or to make enhancements which will bring your home as close to code as it’s construction will allow.
-These enhancements whilst not the exact code will improve the chances of your homes survival and are recommended for older existing structures.
+Depending on the age of your mobile home it is possible to either upgrade your home to the 15-C code or to make enhancements that will bring your home as close to code as it’s construction will allow.
+These enhancements whilst not the exact code will improve the chances of your home survival and are recommended for older existing structures.

 Whatever You Decide – Take action!

 Do not think that hurricane damage can not happen to you!

 This time of the year even the newer homes should undergo a quick inspection to make sure that your straps are still tight and the piers are in place.
 There is some settling that often takes place after the installation of a new home which can cause looseness in the tie-down straps.

 If you reside in Central Florida and feel that you would like a professional company to check out the condition of your tie-down system :

 Posted in Hurricane safety, mobile home set up | 2 Comments